bain-cs111/bain-cs111.github.io/pages/syllabus.md

 ### Petition to Resubmit (edit 10/5/22)

-If you score below an 80, you may petition to resubmit **exactly one Exercise per quarter**.
+If you score below an 80 **because of an issue with the autograder**, you may petition to resubmit **exactly one Exercise per quarter**.
 You need to first fill out the [Petition to Resubmit Google Form](https://forms.gle/E4v4jjpvYZstiWQz7) and then resubmit the assignment via Canvas within 24 hours.
 Any resubmissions through this process will be treated as if they were submitted 48-hours late.
 Please also remember that our Emergency Grade Erasure policy also lessens the impact of single assignments on your grade.

+In order to petition to resubmit, you must:
+* **Have already received your grade on the assignment**.
+* Not have had access to the solutions for the assignment.
+* Attest to not having looked at any other student's work or spoken with other students about the solutions since submitting your assignment.
+* Must have a valid reasoning as to why _specifically the fact your assignment is autograded_ led to the fact your score lowered.
+Possibilities include:
+  * Incorrect naming of variables
+  * Incorrect typing of expressions
+  * Syntax errors from typos
+  * _Up to the discretion of the instructor_: incorrect file upload

+The following are NOT valid reasons for resubmission:
+  * Did not write your own tests
+  * Did not consider cases specifically called out in Lectures / Pre-recorded Lectures / Assignment descriptions
+  * Did not follow the directions of the assignment

+All of the above reasonings may be subject to further scrutiny.

 ## Mini-quizzes